jefdaj/ortholang-demo/templates/collaborate.md

   {%- endwith -%}
 {%- endmacro -%}

-{% if user == 'guest' %}

-Interested in collaborating on a cut script, or want a new feature?
-Create an account, then email Jeff or leave a comment about it.
-We can put work on it together and keep notes + code here.

-{% else %}

 <!-- TODO put the above blurb here unless the user collaborate.md exists already -->

 {{ markdown_doc(user) }}

-{% endif %}